Training and facilitation

 Let's politicise our unease: Towards the collective management of emotions

-This path offers a continuous way to explore the emotional health of the group requesting it in depth.
-On the one hand, the proposal seeks to accompany and facilitate group processes based on the entity’s specific needs, and on the other to complement this with theoretical reference frameworks that conceptualise and analyse the group’s life experiences.
-The path is intended to bring about a genuine transformation in the entity by working on aspects such as emotional awareness-raising, non-violent communication and group structure and operation, to name but some.
-Both individual (the person) and collective (the group) dimensions are approached with a view to generating specific strategies and actions for change.
+This path offers a continuous way to explore, in depth, the emotional health of the group requesting the training.
+On the one hand, the proposal sets out to accompany and facilitate group processes based on the actual organisation’s specific needs, and on the other to complement this with theoretical reference frameworks that help to conceptualise and analyse the group’s life experiences.
+The path is intended to bring about a genuine transformation in the organisation by working on aspects such as emotional awareness-raising, non-violent communication and group structure and operation, to name but some.
+The individual (the person) and collective (the group) dimensions are both approached with a view to generating specific strategies and actions for change.

 Paula Isern Cáceres